-What happens when you sandwich double-chocolate cookies around store-bought coconut ice cream?
-You get an incredibly easy but downright AMAZING ice cream sandwich!
-This gluten-free and vegan-friendly ice cream cookie sandwich recipe is a staple in my kitchen, and I hope you’ll love it too!
+What happens when you sandwich homemade gluten free double-chocolate coconut cookies around store-bought coconut ice cream?
+You get an incredibly easy but downright AMAZING gluten free ice cream sandwich!
+This gluten free and vegan ice cream cookie sandwich recipe is a staple in my kitchen, and I hope you’ll love it too!
 [Video below]

 Ice cream cookie sandwich recipe

 Gluten free ice cream cookie sandwiches

 The slightly salty (in a good way!) double chocolate coconut cookies are naturally gluten-free, vegan and naturally sweetened.
 They work perfectly in these ice cream sandwiches, as the cookies stay slightly soft in the freezer.

 Vegan ice cream cookie sandwiches

-While the double chocolate cookies are delicious on their own, they’re a million times better when sandwiched around coconut ice cream (I love Coconut Bliss brand).
+While the gluten free double chocolate cookies are delicious on their own, they’re a million times better when sandwiched around coconut ice cream (I love Coconut Bliss brand, which is also vegan).
 You could certainly use plain vanilla ice cream instead, if you prefer.
 Either way, this is one easy, make-ahead dessert that both kids and adults will be clambering for.